msleigh/harvey/README.md

 A built-in problem defined in `src/harvin.py` is executed as the most basic check that the build has completed successfully.
 Output data is written to the file `harvey.out`.
-A reference copy of the expected output is stored in the repository in `src/harvey.kgo`:
+A reference copy of the expected output is stored in `src/harvey.kgo`:

     diff src/harvey.kgo harvey.out

-#### Specifying a problem

-To create a test problem, create an input definition file (a Python script, with a `.py` extension), containing a `define()` function that sets up the problem specification.
-The example input file `src/harvey.in` provides a template, and the built-in test problem suite (described below) provides other examples.
-Run with a user-defined input file:

-    src/harvey.py -i <test_file>

-where the string `<test_file>` should _omit_ the `.py` extension.

 #### Running the test suite

-To run the test suite:
+To run the full test suite:

     make -C src test